tmonks/100-days-of-code/log.md

 ### Day 7: August 29, Thursday
 I'm excited to have gotten a great start on my Markdown Previewer #freeCodeCamp project today.
 Set up create-react-app, reactstrap, & git repository.
 Created a rough outline, and got a controlled input working for the Markdown input.

+### Day 8: August 30, Friday
+More progress on my #freeCodeCamp Markdown Previewer.
+Added the react-fcctest and marked.js libraries and got all the tests passing!
+Even used DOMPurify to protect against XSS attacks.
+Now I just need to make the code and the UI much prettier!

+**Thoughts:** Really happy with how this is progressing.
+Only 2 days (couple hours) in, and I've already got most of the functionality done!